zhiyiYo/PyQt-Frameless-Window/README.md

 ## Notes
-1. `FramelessWindow` provides a custom title bar.
-If you don't like it, you can rewrite it;
+1. `FramelessWindow` provides a default custom title bar.
+If you don't like it, just rewrite it;
 2. The window using the acrylic effect may be stuck when dragging for some Win10 versions.
 See the [blog](https://www.cnblogs.com/zhiyiYo/p/14659981.html) for solution.

 ## See Also